 Women earned less than men in all major industry categories.
 Highest average earnings were paid to women working in the Natural Resources and Mining (\$44,313) and Information industries (\$32,923).
-Women came closest to achieving parity in earnings with men in Local Government, where women earned on average about 86% as much as men.
+Women came closest to achieving parity in earnings with men in Local Government, where women earned on average about 86% as Source: Alaska Department of Labor & Workforce Development, Research and Analysis Section much as men.
 (See Exhibit 6.)

 Government, health care and retail trade employers were the top employers of women in 2003.
 The top three employers of women in Alaska were the State of Alaska, Anchorage School District and the University of Alaska.
-Top private sector employers of women were Providence the most in the 50 to 54 age group.
-(See Exhibit 8.)
+Top private